Sai-Moen/TMInterface-AS-SaiMoen/src/library/smn_utils/README.md

 Since neither of the code reuse features provided by angelscript (`shared`, `import`) are supported by the tmi implementation, this library is designed to be vendored:
-- You can copy sections of the code in the `src` folder into your plugin.
+- You can copy sections of the code from the `smn_utils` sub-folder into your plugin.
-- You can copy files from the `src` folder into your plugin (beware of the dependencies e.g. ms).
+- You can copy files from the sub-folder into your plugin (beware of the dependencies e.g. ms).
-- You can copy the entire `src` folder into your plugin.
+- You can copy the entire sub-folder into your plugin.

 For the last two options, the plugin should be a folder.
 It might be better for organizational purposes to keep the library code separate from main plugin code, so that it's easier to see what library code in your plugin is potentially outdated (given that each file has a version).

-Example folder structure: (`src` copied into the main plugin's folder and renamed to something more descriptive)
+Example folder structure: (sub-folder copied into the main plugin's folder)
 ```
 /plugin_name/
     smn_utils/